-The alpha Centaurids (ACE) are active from February 3-20, with maximum activity occurring on February 9th.
-The radiant is currently located at 14:14 (213) -59.
-This position lies in southeastern Centaurus, 2 degrees northeast of the 1st magnitude star known as Hadar (beta Centauri).
+The last of the alpha Centaurids (ACE) are expected this week from a radiant located at 14:48 (222) -62.
+This position lies in southeastern Centaurus, just 1 degree southeast of the zero-magnitude star known as alpha Centauri.
 Due to the southern declination of this radiant, these meteors are not well seen in the northern hemisphere.
-Current hourly rates are expected to be less than 1 as seen from the northern hemisphere and 3 as seen from south of the equator.
+Current hourly rates are expected to be less than 1 no matter your location.
 These meteors are best seen near 05:00 LST when the radiant lies highest above the horizon.
 At 56 km/sec. the alpha Centaurids would produce mostly swift meteors.

 Sporadic meteors are those meteors that cannot be associated with any known meteor shower.
 All meteor showers are evolving and disperse over time to the point where they are no longer recognizable.
 Away from the peaks of the major annual showers, these sporadic meteors make up the bulk of the activity seen each night.
-As seen from the mid-northern hemisphere (45N) one would expect to see during this period approximately 7 sporadic meteors per hour during the last hour before dawn as seen from rural observing sites.
-Evening rates would be near 2 per hour.
-As seen from the tropical southern latitudes (25S), morning rates would be near 12 per hour as seen from rural observing sites and 3 per hour during the evening hours.
+As seen from the mid-northern hemisphere (45N) one would expect to see during this period approximately 4 sporadic meteors per hour during the last hour before dawn as seen from rural observing sites.
+Evening rates would be near 1 per hour.
+As seen from the tropical southern latitudes (25S), morning rates would be near 12 per hour as seen from rural observing sites and 2 per hour during the evening hours.
 Locations between these two extremes would see activity between these listed figures.